soft-matter/pims/doc/source/pipelines.rst

    from slicerator import pipeline as_grey = pipeline(_as_grey)

-Videos loaded by pims are (``FramesSequence`` objects) are like lists of numpy arrays.
+Videos loaded by pims (``FramesSequence`` objects) are like lists of numpy arrays.
 Unlike Python lists of arrays they are "lazy", they only load the data from the harddrive when it is necessary.

 In order to modify a ``FramesSequence``, for instance to convert RGB color videos to grayscale, one could load all the video frames in memory and do the conversion.
-THis however costs a lot of time and memory, and for very large videos this is just not feasible.
+This however costs a lot of time and memory, and for very large videos this is just not feasible.
 To solve this problem, PIMS uses so-called pipeline decorators from a sister project called ``slicerator``.
 A pipeline-decorated function is only evaluated when needed, so that the